Welcome to today's edition of the Rush 24-7 podcast.

 It is great to have you with us.

-I'm doing good all things considered.
+I'm doing good, all things considered.

-Ha how are you?
+How are you?

-Looking forward to twenty eleven?
+Looking forward to 2011?

-Oh thank you don't say that it doesn't have to be better than twenty ten.
+It doesn't have to be better than 2010.

 It could be way worse.

-Oh I hope not.
+Oh, I hope not.

-You're we're you're talking about the uh that that poor baby that died in New York and also just an old old lady died also.
+You're talking about that poor baby that died in New York.

-Yes that's right.
+Yes, that's right.

 It's like the pilot program for the Obamacare death panel.

-They kind of skipped the cow point.
+They kind of skip the count point.

-Hey thanks for your call.
+Hey, thanks for your call.

 Yeah, yeah.

-Sherry you're live on the Rush Limbaugh Show.
+Sherry, you're live on the Rush Limbaugh Show.

 Great to have you with us.

-Hey thanks for taking my call.
+Hey, thanks for taking my call.

-Um I have a a cheery solution.
+I have a cheery solution.

-I don't know about you, but I am so tired of buying this crap that I it's destroyed in less than six months.
+I don't know about you, but I am so tired of buying this crap that it's destroyed in less than six months.

 I'm wasting money.

-I need some American made, decent, solid products.
+I need some American-made, decent, solid products.

-You're absolutely you're absolutely right on that.
+You're absolutely right on that.

-And too much there's there's too much of that.
+And there's too much of that.

-Until we actually get back to to creating and making uh making and creating uh our economy divert into these these wasteful nothing occupations the more we're just basically causing the whole country to seize up.
+The more human capital we divert into these wasteful, nothing occupations, the more we're just basically causing the whole country to seize up.

-Well I see everyone's waiting to get a job.
+Well, I see everyone's waiting to get a job.

-Well if you keep waiting there may not be a job.
+Well, if you keep waiting, there may not be a job.

 I think we have to actually take it by the horns and make jobs.